Facebook denies it sells ad-targeting based on users’ emotions

 However Facebook is not denying the existence of the document, nor its apparent ability to assess users’ psychological states based on ongoing tracking of their online activity.

-In earlier comments to the newspaper Facebook apologized, and said it had opened an investigation to “understand the process failure and improve our oversight”.
+In earlier comments to the newspaper Facebook also apologized, and said it had opened an investigation to “understand the process failure and improve our oversight”.

 “We will undertake disciplinary and other processes as appropriate,” it added.